Feeling Bloated & Constipated?

 - Every time you visit the kitchen to snack at random times ask yourself “Am I really hungry or just bored?”
 Eating unnecessary snacks often will result in poor digestion.

 - Try Food Combining.
 It can transform your digestion.

 - Avoid/Reduce foods that are known to cause gas and indigestion, such as fried foods, spicy foods, processed foods and refined sugar.
 Other foods which may lead to gas and bloating include most beans, cabbage, brussel sprouts, cauliflower, broccoli, onions, raw apples, corn, oats, potatoes and most dairy products.

 - Taking a probiotics supplement or eat foods that contain probiotics.
 These include yogurt, kefir, sauerkraut and kimchi.
 Probiotics replenish beneficial intestinal bacteria and help keep your colon in optimal working order.

 - Try home exercise.
 You can easily get home work out routines from You tube channels if you are not sure what to do at home.
 Home dance fitness is another fun way to reduce stress and burn calories.

 Lastly, but most importantly, wash your hands often, social distance when you go out, and be kind to others.
 Stressful times like this bring out the best and worst in us.
 Let’s bring out the best of ourselves and make this world a better place.
 We are all in this together, you are not alone!
 It will pass, and it will pass sooner rather than later as long as we all do our part

+At Angel Hydrotherapy, our mission is to help you improve your overall health and quality of life.
+Call us today!
+Our services include Colon Hydrotherapy, PEMF Therapy, Infrared Sauna and Holistic Nutrition Consultation.
 We miss everyone.
 We can’t wait to re-open the clinic and help you with your digestive needs!